-Vaavu (or Felidhoo) Atoll is an undeveloped vacation paradise comprised of 19 beautiful isles and the natural atolls of Felidhoo Atoll and the Vattaru Reef.
+Felidhoo (or Vaavu) Atoll is an undeveloped vacation paradise comprised of 19 beautiful isles and the natural atolls of Felidhu Atoll and the Vattaru Reef.
 It is the smallest and among the least commercialised atolls in the Maldives.
 The pristine, warm waters here are teeming with fish and larger marine life providing superb scuba diving for both beginners and advanced divers.

-Vaavu Atoll boasts Fotteyo Falhu - the largest unbroken barrier reef in the Maldives.
+Felidhoo Atoll boasts Fotteyo Falhu - the largest unbroken barrier reef in the Maldives.
 The reef is 50 km long and the easternmost point of the Maldives archipelago.
-Vaavu is mostly visited by liveaboards and this is undoubtedly the best way to explore these unspoilt sites.
+Felidhoo is mostly visited by liveaboards and this is undoubtedly the best way to explore these unspoilt sites.

 One of the features of this diving area is the deep channels known as Kandus that bring in fast-flowing currents full of nutrients.
 Throughout the year you can find numerous sharks in the heavy currents and there are many thrilling shark dive sites.
 As well as plenty of grey reef and white tip reef sharks, you may be lucky enough to see hammerhead sharks.

 In addition, Felidhoo is an ideal place for manta ray sightings and they can be found in great numbers from May to July.
 Whale sharks are common here at certain times of year, particularly on the east side of the atoll.
 You will also be treated to encounters with huge schools of fish such as barracuda, snapper and trevally.